DeuxHuitHuit/craft-cloudflare-stream/README.md

 }
 ```

-8) You can also mass re-upload everything via Craft's cli
+8) You can also mass re-upload everything via Craft's cli.
+Please note that this creates _news_ streams.

 ```sh
 ./craft cloudflare-stream/reupload
 ```

 This extension uses Craft's Queue system, so make sure it works properly.

+## Dealing with large files

+Videos can be quite large, which makes uploading them a little trickier.
-Please make sure that Craft's max upload limit is also properly set.
+Please make sure that Craft's and php's max upload limit are properly set.

+If you still want to deal with larger file than what your host allows,
+you might want to try the [Chunked Upload plugin](https://plugins.craftcms.com/chunked-uploads)
+to bypass your host restrictions.
+The plugin will use TUS when appropriated.
+The chunk size can
+be set by setting the `CF_STREAM_TUS_CHUNK_SIZE` env var to a value in bytes, in the 5 to 200 Mb range.

 Made with ❤️ in Montréal.